DFE-Digital/get-into-teaching-app/app/views/content/fund-your-training/tuition-fees-and-maintenance-loans.md

     Find out how much money you could get to help pay your fees and living expenses while you train.
 related_content:
-    Who do you want to teach?  : "/blog/choosing-the-right-teacher-training-course-provider" Overcoming challenges to become a teacher: hearing impairment : "/train-to-be-a-teacher/get-school-experience" Overcoming challenges to become a teacher: autism : "/blog/a-diary-of-a-trainee-teacher"
+    Who do you want to teach?  : "/blog/choosing-the-right-teacher-training-course-provider" Becoming a teacher with a hearing impairment : "/train-to-be-a-teacher/get-school-experience" Becoming am autistic teacher  : "blog/a-diary-of-a-trainee-teacher"
 promo_content:
     -
     -